 Open Carry

-Tennessee allows for permit-less carry as of 2021 where anyone who meets the constitutional carry requirements (see below) may open carry without a permit.
+Yes, Tennessee allows for permit-less carry as of 2021 where anyone who meets the constitutional carry requirements (see below) may open carry without a permit.

 Carry In Vehicle

-WITHOUT A PERMIT It is legal to carry a handgun openly or concealed in a vehicle that is privately owned, this includes boats and RVs.
+Yes, it is legal to carry a handgun openly or concealed in a vehicle that is privately owned, this includes boats and RVs.
 No permit is required and the firearm can be located anywhere in the vehicle but not on your person.

 The Law 39.17.1307 – Unlawful carrying